 Landcare Australia CEO Dr Shane Norrish says that the award recipient will be someone who actively pursues, introduces and shapes innovative farming systems to improve productivity, profitability, sustainability and the quality of our natural resources.

-“The nomination is open to an individual who champions the uptake of sustainable agricultural practices and can demonstrate the adoption of improved practices among landholders as a consequence of this action,” Dr Norrish says.
-“They will be closely involved in Landcare, and can demonstrate an outstanding commitment to local communities.”
+“The nomination is open to an individual who champions the uptake of sustainable agricultural practices and can demonstrate the adoption of improved practices among landholders as a consequence,” Dr Norrish says.
+“They will be closely involved in Landcare.
+Further, they can demonstrate an outstanding commitment to local communities.”

-The winner will be awarded $50,000 for further development of their knowledge and skills in sustainable land management to enable an even stronger contribution to Landcare.
+The winner will be awarded $50,000 for further development of their knowledge and skills in sustainable land management.
+This will enable an even stronger contribution to Landcare.

 Charlie Arnott was awarded the Bob Hawke Landcare Award in 2018.
 A biodynamic farmer and grazier, Arnott practises regenerative farming and organic, biodynamic and holistic grazing principles on his 5000-acre mixed farming property, Hanaminno, at Boorowa, NSW.
-He has been an active Landcarer since the inception of the Landcare movement in 1989, with previous roles in all levels of Landcare, from district groups to being the Sustainable Farming ambassador for Landcare Australia.
+He has been an active landcarer since the inception of the Landcare movement in 1989.
+He’s held previous roles in all levels of landcare, from district groups to being the Sustainable Farming ambassador for Landcare Australia.

-For more information about the Bob Hawke Landcare Award or to nominate someone who you think deserves to win, head to bobhawkelandcareaward.com.au
+For more about the Bob Hawke Landcare Award or to nominate someone, head to the award website.